carlhuxley/Job-Search-Web-Scraper/README.md

  This could help me to learn which skills/techologies are the most popular.
 I can then see if there is anything I need to learn/brush up on.
 I can also decide where to concentrate my time and energy.

  ## Future Improvements
- The code needs refactoring if I want to expand it's functionality.
-It at least needs splitting into data extraction, cleaning and language processing modules.
-I want to convert functions into object methods.

  I'm thinking of using machine learning for analysis of the job descriptions and to automatically edit my CV to suit them.
  At this point it would be possible, using the job detail hyperlink, to automate sending customised online job applications.
 I could even automate adding the recruiter contact information from the 'thank you' page to my original spreadsheet for follow-up purposes.